<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-PP7S83N" height="0" width="0" style="display:none;visibility:hidden">

 Start by cloning the Weavy Showcase project.
 Build the project and deploy locally or to a location of your choosing.
 Refer to the Getting Started Guide for help on setting up Weavy.

 Go back to the Telerik Kendo React project.
-Locate the file constants.js
+Locate the file constants.js, open it and enter the API_URL.

 Now that you have your own Weavy instance, the demo JWT tokens will not work.
 Those where configured with the Client ID and Client secret for the showcase.weavycloud.com site.
 You either need to create new tokens that you can use for development purposes or if you want to do it the real way, you should allow your users to authenticate against your own host system, and then dynamically create a valid JWT token for that user.
 Real JWT tokens should be short lived for maximum security.